krasing/DRLearningContinuousControl/Report.md

 ### Training

 The training algorithm is implemented in the function `ddpg()`.
 The interaction with the envoronment is similar to the one from [the previons project](https://github.com/krasing/DRLearningNavigation/blob/master/Report.ipynb).
-The differences are in the agent as defined in `class Agents()`:
+The differences are in the agent as defined in `class Agents()` based on the algorithm in [2]:
  - at each step the experience from all agents is collected into the buffer memory.
 Then a sample from the memory is taken and the learning method `self.learn(experiences, GAMMA)` is called
  - the action function `act()` infolves calculation of the action for all agents.
 The local Actor network `actor_local(state)` is called in a loop.
 Additional noise of class `OUNoise()` is added to explore the action space.

 ### Learning

 Learning is performed by the `learn()` method of the `Agent()` class.
 The loss function and the gradient propagations worth further consideration.
-Explore how this implementation in code corresponds to *Algorithm 1* in Lillicrap T.P., Hunt J.J., Pritzel A., et.al., Continuous control with deep reinforcement learning, arXiv:1509.02971v5, https://arxiv.org/abs/1509.02971
+Explore how this implementation in code corresponds to *Algorithm 1* in [1].
+(More explanations to be added here!)

 in `_init__()`:
 ``` python